frangucc/thenodechronbook/script_only.md

     > This will open up Scratch.
     > For further documentation on the ssh command just enter man ssh into the Terminal.
     > To configure your Pi to allow passwordless SSH access with a public/private key pair see the [passwordless SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) guide.

+_FJ \_ Before ending part 1, consider adding 3-4 projects now on the PI.
+Booting the PI is not enough. _

 **CHAPTER END BADGE PAGE: **Congratulations, you just earned the following badges: